chocfountain/boba/rentry/rentry hi3er full.md

 **Goblet of the Giver**: Ultimate boosts Total DMG by 35% for 5s | Filler **Nexus Signet 1: Blade of the Deliverer**: |
 **Crusade of the Deliverer**: After 3s into Final Battle, all buffs provided by Normal Signets of Deliverance increase by 90% instead of 50% | 1st
-**Echo of the Deliverer**: Duration of Final Battle and all buffs provided by Normal Signets of Deliverance are extended to 8s | 2nd
+**Echo of the Deliverer**: Duration of Final Battle and all buffs provided by Normal Signets of Deliverance are extended to 8s | Filler

 ### ->Eden - Signet of Gold (2nd Core)<-
 Signet | Priority
 ------|:----:
 **Recitatif of Creeks**: Every 10 SP left boosts Physical & Elemental DMG by 2.5% | 1st
-**Recitatif of Fine Jade**: Initial SP and max SP increase by 30 | 2nd **Recitatif of Birds**: Every 10 SP left reduces Total DMG taken by 2.5% | 3rd **Nexus Signet 2: Echo of Gold** |
+**Recitatif of Eden**: Every 10 SP left boost Total DMG by 3.0% | 2nd **Recitatif of Fine Jade**: Initial SP and max SP increase by 30 | 3rd **Recitatif of Birds**: Every 10 SP left reduces Total DMG taken by 2.5% | Optional (see info at the bottom of this build) **Nexus Signet 2: Echo of Gold** |
-**Echo of Silent Night**: After lasting over 7s, reduce ATK, DEF, ele resists of enemies nearby | 1st
+**Echo of Silent Night**: After lasting over 7s, reduce ATK, DEF, ele resists of enemies nearby | YES

 ### ->Su - Signet of Bodhi (2nd Core)<-
 Signet | Priority